 Diagnostic imaging tests, like magnetic resonance imaging (MRI), are noninvasive tools that allow doctors to view details of internal organs and tissue to help confirm or rule out a diagnosis.
-For your convenience, the experienced pediatric neurology team at THINK Neurology for Kids, with offices in The Woodlands, Katy, and Cypress, Texas, offers MRI testing on the Memorial Hermann campus.
+For your convenience, the experienced pediatric neurology team at THINK Neurology for Kids, with offices in The Woodlands, Katy, Sugar Land, and Cypress, Texas, offers MRI testing on the Memorial Hermann campus.
 Call the office nearest you or use the online booking tool to schedule an appointment and be seen within a few days, not a few weeks, or a few months, like other practices.

 MRI or magnetic resonance imaging is an advanced diagnostic imaging tool that uses a magnetic field and radio waves to create detailed images of your child’s internal organs and structures.
 Unlike X-rays and other types of diagnostic scans, MRIs provide visual information about the soft tissue in the body, which can be useful for confirming or ruling out a diagnosis.

 A pediatric neurologist at THINK Neurology for Kids may request an MRI scan to gather more information about your child to help direct treatment.
 They may recommend an MRI of the brain to:

 MRIs can scan any part of the body, including the heart, abdomen, and extremities.
 Your child’s pediatric neurologist may request additional scans as needed.